Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_02_01_CloudArchitecture_ManagementAndDevelopersTools/Chapter_02_02_Management_And_Developers Tools.md

 CLI allows users to programmatically interact with the aws API via entering single or multi-line commands into a shell or terminal
 AWS CLI is Python executable programm
+The AWS CLI can be installed on Windows, Mac or Linux/Unix The name of the CLI program is aws

 ![](image/Pasted%20image%2020230401151729.png)

+What is a CLI?
+A Command Line Interface (CLI) processes commands to a computer program in the form of lines of text.
+Operating systems implement a command-line interface in a shell.

+What is a Terminal?
+A terminal is a text only interface (input/output environment)

+What is a Console?
+A console is a physical computer to physically input information into a terminal

+What is a Shell?
+A shell is the command line program that users interact with to input commands.
+Popular shell programs:
+    Bash
+    Zsh
+    PowerShell

 ## 7.1 CLI Terminal Console Shell